tindoann/Bamazon/readme.md

 ![](images/img3.png)

-If the user requests a a greater quantity than is availabe, the user is prompted with an insuffient quantity response.
+If the user requests a greater quantity than is availabe, the user is prompted with an insuffient quantity response.

 ![](images/img9.png)